labroo2/rtassel_supp/README.md

          1. Go to this link: https://github.com/labroo2/rtassel_supp/blob/master/barcode_faker.R
          2. Copy all the function text, starting from # on line 1 and ending at line 116.
          3. Paste the function text into the Console tab of RStudio.
-(The Console tab is usually in the bottom right of RStudio, and it usually has a blue > starting the first line.)
+(The Console tab is usually in the bottom left of RStudio, and it usually has a blue > starting the first line.)
          4. Hit Enter.

       OR